mweel1/usa_high_level/human-and-health-services/index.md

 # Child Care

-Child Care will have a .child-care domain name which is approved and licensed by the department of health and services.
+Child Care will have a .child-care domain name which is approved and licensed by the department of health and human services.

 They can receive bank loans based on the market needs.